Corridor · May 2026

 What's the QRP (Qualified Retired Persons) program?▾

-Belize's Qualified Retired Persons program is one of the most attractive Caribbean retirement programs.
-Requirements (2026): age 45+ (uniquely YOUNG vs Costa Rica/Panama's 55-60+); proof of $2,000/month minimum income from foreign-source pension, Social Security, annuities, or investments.
-QRP grants: (1) Permanent residency status from day 1 (not renewable temporary).
-(2) ZERO tax on foreign-source income in Belize — your US Social Security, pensions, dividends are 100% Belize-tax-free.
-(3) Duty-free import of personal vehicles, household effects, and aircraft (one-time, up to $50K + $15K every 3 years).
-(4) Spouse + dependents under 18 included.
-The catch: QRP requires you to spend 30 consecutive days per year in Belize (very low bar) but does NOT count toward Belizean citizenship.
-Apply through the Belize Tourism Board (yes — the BTB administers QRP, not Immigration).
-Processing typically 3-4 months.
+Belize's primary retiree program.
+Requirements: age 45+ (uniquely young vs Costa Rica/Panama 55-60+); proof of $2,000/month minimum income from foreign-source pension, Social Security, annuities, or investments.
+QRP grants: (1) Permanent residency status from day 1; (2) ZERO tax on foreign-source income in Belize; (3) Duty-free import of household goods + one motor vehicle; (4) Only 30 consecutive days per year presence required.
+NOTE: QRP does NOT count toward Belizean citizenship.

-How is QRP different from regular residency in Belize?▾
+How is QRP different from regular Belize residency?▾

-QRP and regular permanent residency are TWO DIFFERENT paths: (1) QRP — Belize Tourism Board administered, age 45+, $2K/mo foreign income, no Belize income tax, 30 days/yr presence requirement, NO path to citizenship.
-Designed for retirees who want tax efficiency but plan to keep US ties.
-(2) Permanent Residency (regular) — Immigration Department administered, 1 year continuous residence required first (under various temporary visas), $500-$1,000 application fee, NO foreign-income tax-free status (subject to standard Belize tax on worldwide income for residents), CAN lead to citizenship after 5 years.
-For most US retirees who want Belize as a part-year base with tax efficiency, QRP is the right choice.
-For full-time Belize retirees who want eventual citizenship, regular PR is the longer but more comprehensive path.
+QRP — Belize Tourism Board administered, age 45+, $2K/mo foreign income, no Belize income tax, 30 days/yr presence, NO path to citizenship.
+Permanent Residency (regular) — Immigration Department administered, 1 year continuous residence required first, NO foreign-income tax-free status, CAN lead to citizenship after 5 years.
+For most US retirees: QRP is the right choice unless you want eventual citizenship.

 What's the safety reality in Belize?▾